 Heinrich August Ossenfelder wrote a poem with a classical romantic vampire theme called The Vampire in 1748.
 In it, a vampire longs for a young woman.
 But he is frustrated because the young woman listens to her Christian mother who tells her that she should stay away from him.
 She warns her daughter that he is not mortal.
 The vampire vows to creep to her bed while she’s sleeping to give her the “kiss” that will drain the young woman’s blood and take her life with it.

 Another piece, suspected of influencing Stoker, is Carmilla.
-This was a novella by Joseph Sheridan Le Fanu, published in 1871, 26 years before Dracula.
+This was a novella by Joseph Sheridan Le Fanu that was published in 1871 – 26 years before Dracula.
 This story also contains romantic themes of vampiric longing.
-However, it is of a lesbian nature, where the vampire, Carmilla, desires a female protagonist.
+However, unique in concept for its time, the female vampire, Carmilla, desires a female protagonist.

 Bram Stoker’s Dracula in Entertainment